Blaqadonis/my_rag_project/README.md

 * **Contextual Compression**: This technique reduces the number of retrieved documents by compressing them based on their relevance to the query.
 * **AI assistants/Agentic workflows**: These techniques use agents and other runnable components in addition to chains.
 For this purpose, I have used LangGraph.
 * **Langfuse**: Langfuse is a tool for debugging and monitoring language models.
 I've integrated Langfuse into the project to track and analyze the chatbot's performance.
-* **Giskard**: Giskard is a tool for testing and evaluating machine learning models.
-I've used Giskard to evaluate the chatbot's performance on a test suite generated from the uploaded PDF documents.

 ## **Requirements**
 * Python 3.10 or higher